SatyamChoudhary1909/CAD-Designs/README.md

 A collection of mechanical CAD models created using PTC Creo.

-This repository contains some of my individual part modeling work, covering different mechanical shapes, housings, pipe fittings, and manifold-type components.
+This repository contains different individual CAD models covering housings, pipe fittings, manifolds, and other mechanical components.

 ## Models